 An assessment has been carried out by Gwynedd Pension Fund's Actuary, Hymans Robertson, of the Joint Committee's actuarial position.
-In order to comply with International Accounting Standard 19, the Joint Committee has shown a nil net liability as at 31 March 2023 on its Balance Sheet.
+In order to comply with International Accounting Standard 19, the Joint Committee has shown a net asset worth £557k as at 31 March 2023 on its Balance Sheet.
 Refer to Note 22 for further information.